-It has been determined that this notice of proposed rulemaking is not a significant regulatory action as defined in Executive Order 12866.
+It has been determined that these final regulations are not a significant regulatory action as defined in Executive Order 12866.
 Therefore, a regulatory assessment is not required.
 It also has been determined that section 553(b) of the Administrative Procedure Act (5 U.S.C. chapter 5) does not apply to these regulations.

-Because proposed §1.408-11 and revised A-2(c) of §1.408A-5 impose no new collection of information on small entities, a Regulatory Flexibility Analysis under the Regulatory Flexibility Act (5 U.S.C. chapter 6) is not required.
-Pursuant to section 7805(f) of the Internal Revenue Code, this notice of proposed rulemaking will be submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business.
+Because §1.408-11 and A-2(c) of §1.408A-5 impose no new collection of information on small entities, a Regulatory Flexibility Analysis under the Regulatory Flexibility Act (5 U.S.C. chapter 6) is not required.
+Pursuant to section 7805(f) of the Internal Revenue Code, the notice of proposed rulemaking that preceded these final regulations was submitted to the Chief Counsel for Advocacy of the Small Business Administration for comment on its impact on small business.